 It’s the day you’ve been waiting for!
 W-day!
-Grab your sunhat and put on your best pastels and get ready to experience your wine country tour.
+Grab your sunhat and put on your best pastels and get ready to experience your mclaren vale red wine tour.
 Wine tours require their fair share of walking, so be sure to put on comfortable shoes or at least pack a spare pair to change into just in case.

 You’ve made it to the best part!
 Here’s where you’ll indulge your palate with a variety of wine types to pick and choose your favorites.